benis-bastelschuppen/BunnyPad/README.txt

 + Show the main menu with the Start button.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
-KNOWN BUGS:
-After login, the mouse cursor will be invisible until you use the real mouse.
-I could not simulate the mouse waive or bring it to work otherways until now.

 TODO / Nice-To-Have:
 --> Virtual keyboard.
 Show or hide it with the left thumbstick.